wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="im-having-trouble-with-my-computer--where-can-i-get-help">I'm having trouble with my computer.
 Where can I get help?</h2>
- Try the EIT/CEC help desk in Lopata Hall on the fourth floor.
+<a id=41></a> Try the EIT/CEC help desk in Lopata Hall on the fourth floor.
 If your computer is not working, use a lab computer until yours is fixed so that you don't fall behind in your work.

 <span class="tag-links">[#cse131](#cse131) [#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/41">Discussions View</a></span>

 ---
 <h2 class="anchored" id="im-struggling-and-feeling-overwhelmed-what-should-i-do">I'm struggling and feeling overwhelmed.
 What should I do?</h2>
-Student life can be difficult.
+<a id=126></a>Student life can be difficult.
 Course work, student groups, obligations to family, part-time employment—it's easy to be overwhelmed or feel like you're falling short.
 It's important to take care of your yourself.
 If you, your instructors, your advisors, or your friends develop concerns about your well-being, you are encouraged to explore the services available:

 * WashU's Mental Health Services have professional staff members who work with students to resolve personal and interpersonal difficulties.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety, depression, and thoughts of suicide.
 See: https://students.wustl.edu/mental-health-services/.
 * The Division of Student Affairs also offers a telehealth program called [TimelyCare](https://timely.md/schools/index.html?school=wustl&).
 You are encouraged to visit the Habif Health and Wellness Center during business hours, but this additional service also provides after-hours access to medical care and 24/7 access to mental telehealth care across the United States, with no cost at the time of your visit.
 Students who pay the Health and Wellness fee are eligible for this service.